 Read MoreInclusiveness for an Aging Population

-Read MoreAge Friendly Communities: Transportation
+Read MoreAge Friendly Transportation

 Welcome to our second issue on Age-friendly cities.
 Last time we discussed Outdoor Spaces and Buildings and now we are digging into Transportation.
 Even if you have lots of inviting parks near you, it doesn’t matter if you can’t get there on time.
 As we age, accomplishing daily tasks like driving and parking may become…